Mount Kailash Tibet, China Travel Guide

 Always ask permission before photographing people, especially monks, nomads, or children.
 A simple gesture or "photo?" often suffices.

-Respect a "no" immediately and do not insist on taking a picture.
+Respect a "no" immediately and do not be firm about taking a picture.

 Never take photos of military installations, police, checkpoints, or politically sensitive subjects.
 This is a serious security violation.